 - 2016– AWS revenue was

 Amazon Web Services can be used for all kinds of business purposes.
 Amazon Web Services has the capability to store data, provide analytical service, compute service, and many other applications, including storage, enterprise applications, Migration, and messaging.

-Amazon Web Services (AWS) give us the opportunity to choose a programming language as per our comfort level, operating system as per our preference, and storage service which suits our budget.
+Amazon Web Services (AWS) give us the opportunity to choose a programming language as per our comfort level, an operating system as per our preference, and a storage service that suits our budget.